aboly47/aboly47.github.io/_posts/2025-9-16-barcelona-vs-newcastle-analysis.md

 (My review of our start to the season is coming after gameweek 5.)

+(Also, I am working on including dark mode and a TTS service in the blog, but until then you can use the Dark Reader extension and the the speechify extension if you want these features.)

 ## Barcelona's lineup (Predicted, not confirmed):

 Formation: A variant of 4-2-3-1.